Follow real-time updates on Union Budget 2023Catch exclusive videos on Union Budget 2023 from CNBC-TV18

 It’s worth repeating that for slots, bilaterals and parking rights value accrues from usage, not from grant.

-investors have shied away from the market.
+Until now, investors have shied away from the market.
 But given the size and geopolitical positioning, investors will no doubt examine opportunities in Indian aviation.
 A second look at valuation drivers by Indian airlines may be just what is required.

 Satyendra Pandey has held a variety of assignments in aviation.
 He is the ex.
 Head of Strategy at a fast growing airline.
 Previously he was with the Centre for Aviation (CAPA) where he led the advisory and research teams.
 Satyendra has been involved in restructuring, scaling and turnarounds.
 Has also provided policy inputs and suggestions.